alphagov/gds-tech-learning-pathway/career-path/junior.md

 Entry level role.
 Is likely to be their first or second job in the industry, and their first experience working with large codebases or with large teams.

+## Growing and learning as a junior developer

 ## Using a programming language